Getty Images

 A terabyte comprises more than 1 trillion bytes.
 Discover how the storage measurement scale was created and where a terabyte stands among other units of measurement today.

-A terabyte (TB), for example, is equal to 1012 bytes.
-Hitachi released the first terabyte-level hard drive in 2007, and today, HDDs can hold up to 18 TB of data.
-The largest SSDs can hold up to 100 TB.
-An LTO-9 tape cartridge features compressed capacity up to 45 TB.
+A terabyte is equal to 1012 bytes.
+Hitachi released the first terabyte-level hard drive in 2007, and today, HDDs such as the Seagate Exos M can hold up to 36 TB of data.
+The largest SSDs -- for example, the Kioxia LC9 -- offer up to 246 TB capacity.
+Meanwhile, some LTO-10 tape cartridge systems -- the most recent LTO edition -- feature a compressed capacity of 90 TB.

-A terabyte is equal to 1,024 gigabytes (GB), which itself is equal to 1,024 megabytes (MB), while a megabyte is equivalent to 1,024 kilobytes.
-All storage measuring units -- kilobyte, megabyte, terabyte, gigabyte, petabyte, exabyte and so on -- are multiples of a byte.
+Specifically, a terabyte is equal to 1,024 GB, which itself is equal to 1,024 MB, while a megabyte is equivalent to 1,024 kilobytes (KB).
+All current storage measuring units -- kilobyte, megabyte, terabyte, gigabyte, petabyte (PB), exabyte (EB) and so on -- are multiples of a byte.

 How the size scale was created